cibseven/cibseven-docker/README.md

 - `WAIT_FOR`: the service `host:port` to wait for.
 You can provide multiple host-port pairs separated by a comma or an empty space (Example:
 `"host1:port1 host2:port2"`).
-The `WAIT_FOR_TIMEOUT` applies to each specified host, i.e. Camunda will wait for `host1:port1` to become available and, if unavailable for the complete `WAIT_FOR_TIMEOUT` duration, will wait for `host2:port2` for another `WAIT_FOR_TIMEOUT` period.
+The `WAIT_FOR_TIMEOUT` applies to each specified host, i.e. CIB seven will wait for `host1:port1` to become available and, if unavailable for the complete `WAIT_FOR_TIMEOUT` duration, will wait for `host2:port2` for another `WAIT_FOR_TIMEOUT` period.